Canada frets over possible huge surge in asylum-seekers - sources

 The number of migrants illegally entering Canada more than tripled in July and August, hitting nearly 7,000.
 Haitians, who face looming deportation from the United States when their temporary protected status expires in January 2018, accounted for much of the inflow.

-Two sources familiar with Canadian government thinking said citizens from El Salvador, Nicaragua and Honduras, who are slated to lose their protected status in the United States in early 2018, may also head north.
+Two sources familiar with Canadian government thinking said citizens from El Salvador, Nicaragua and Honduras, who are slated to lose their U.S. protected status in early 2018, may also head north.

 "There is concern we'll see a huge increase, mostly from Central America," said one source.

-"The question is, which group is next, and how are we going to deal with it, and what is the impact on Canadians?" added the source, who requested anonymity because of the sensitivity of the situation.
+"The question is, which group is next, and how are we going to deal with it, and what is the impact on Canadians?" added the source, who requested anonymity given the sensitivity of the situation.

-Most of the new arrivals are going to the predominantly French-speaking province of Quebec, sparking protests from opposition politicians and anti-immigrant groups.
+Most new arrivals are going to the predominantly French-speaking province of Quebec, sparking protests from opposition politicians and anti-immigrant groups.

 Trudeau's Liberals need to gain support in Quebec to offset expected losses elsewhere ahead of an October 2019 election.

-Asked whether the Liberals were worried about losing popularity in Quebec over the issue, the source said: "Absolutely.
+Asked whether the Liberals were worried about losing popularity in Quebec, the source said: "Absolutely.
 That's a concern."

 But if Trudeau clamps down too far, he risks tarnishing a long-cultivated reputation for openness and tolerance.
 He pointedly tweeted Canada's welcome of refugees after U.S. President Donald Trump unveiled a travel ban in January.